How to Create and Use Webhooks

 Biotz-IoT-Signature: t=1492774577,v1=d4e5f6a7b8c9d0e1f2a3b4c5d6e7f8a9b0c1d2e3f4a5b6c7d8e9f0a1b2c3d4e5,

-Where the string following t= is a timestamp and the one following v1=
+Where the string following t= is a timestamp and the one following v1= is the signed payload of the event and is created by first concatenating:

 - The string timestamp, the same as the t= part of Biotz-IoT-Signature